RightToPrivacy/I2P-desktop/README.md

 NEXT: go to about:profiles and create new profile.
 Select the folder "o113n4wr.I2P Browsing" as location and name profile "I2P Browsing".

+**INFO: javascript now disabled by default in profile provided**

+You can re-enable Javascript in about:config by setting: javascript.enabled = true

+*Other small changes include fake referrer source (spoof), disable geo.*

 ---

 ### INSTALL STEPS (After Installing Firejail (optional) And Librewolf / I2P)